cds-snc/gcds-docs/src/en/contact/contact.md

 ## Collaborate with us

-We’re committed to building with the people who use our products.
-We’re iterating based on your needs and those of the people you serve.
+We're committed to building with the people who use our products.
+We're iterating based on your needs and those of the people you serve.

 <hr class="my-500" />

 ## Share your feedback to help improve GC Design System

-We’d like to talk to you.
+We'd like to talk to you.
 Get in touch to request a demo, ask a question, or meet with us.

 <form class="my-500 contact-us-form" name="contactEN" method="post" style="min-height: 32rem;" action="/api/submission">
   <input type="hidden" name="form-name" value="contactEN" />